berachain/cosmos-sdk/.github/ISSUE_TEMPLATE/qa.md

 * [ ] Upgrade a chain with data from vX
 * Release documentation
     * [ ] Audit UPGRADING.md
-    * [ ] Update all codeblock to the appropriate version number
+    * [ ] Update all code block to the appropriate version number

 ### Audit checklist